 Vault allows you to schedule data export jobs on the Admin > Operations > Job Definitions page.
 The Scheduled Data Exports job exports data on a daily basis at 12:00AM in the Vault time zone and can be configured to export object records, audit history, and document metadata directly to your Vault File Staging FTP folder or Amazon S3 Bucket.
 Vault exports extracted data to a CSV file.

 Configuring Scheduled Data Exports

-You can configure the job definition on the Job Definitions > Scheduled Data Exports page.
+If you are a Vault Owner, you can configure the job definition on the Job Definitions > Scheduled Data Exports page.
 Configuring the job definition grants you the role of Job Owner for the Scheduled Data Exports job.